 You can explore the map below to find the data collected at each site that we monitored in 2016 (in green – click for more info).
 Temperature is compared to the ODEQ water quality standard for summertime temperature, which is 18°C for summertime rearing and migration of salmonids.

 Our new locations for 2018 are in blue.
 If you’d like to get involved, read more about our “Adopt-A-Logger” model of monitoring below and contact us!

 Our Adopt-A-Logger Model of Monitoring

 We rely on the help of volunteers to install, check on, and retrieve our temperature data loggers.
 Citizens (including you) can adopt a data logger to help manage during the summer months.
 We install loggers in May and retrieve them in September/October.
-Volunteers who “adopt-a-logger” check on the logger mid-season to make sure it’s still under water collecting data and they assist staff in deploying and retrieving the logger.
+Volunteers in the Adopt-A-Logger program check on the logger mid-season to make sure it’s still under water collecting data and they assist staff in deploying and retrieving the logger.
 If you live near a logger site or don’t mind driving to one, contact us to find out how you can “Adopt-a-Logger.”